 Royal CBD is a rising star of premium CBD oils — offering high-quality products made from organically-grown American hemp.
 The oil contains the full spectrum of cannabinoids and terpenes, providing the synergy from these compounds and contributing to the higher efficacy of CBD.

-Aside from extracting its oil with pressurized CO2, Royal CBD sends each batch of product to independent laboratories for testing.
+Aside from extracting its oil with pressurized CO2, Royal CBD sends each batch of products to independent laboratories for testing.
 This is used to confirm the potency and purity of every bottle sold.

 The oil offers 250 mg to 2500 mg of full-spectrum CBD per bottle, suiting both novice consumers and experienced users or those with more severe symptoms.